Aashfa/BlazorWebApp/README.md

 #### Configure connection string:

-Open appsettings.json and update the SQL Server connection string
+Open DBHelper class in DAL Layer and update the SQL Server connection string

 #### Run the project: